Patric & Izabela's Urban Wedding at The Bond Birmingham | City Chic Celebration

 Why The Bond Birmingham Was Perfect for This Couple

 The Bond Birmingham sits at the intersection of the Grand Union Canal and River Rea in Digbeth's creative quarter.
-This landmark industrial building combines Victorian exposed brick with contemporary glass design, creating an atmosphere that's equal parts historic and cutting-edge.
+This landmark industrial building combines Victorian exposed brick with contemporary glass design, creating an atmosphere that is equal parts historic and cutting-edge.

 For Patric and Izabela, this venue wasn't just a backdrop; it was a reflection of who they are.
 Urban.
 Bold.
 Different.